 Aerobic exercise is continuous physical activity using large

 Should you walk the mall or ride the bike outside?
 How long should you exercise?
 How do you know if the intensity is enough or too much?
 These are among the questions people ask when it comes to aerobic exercise.
 They are important questions because if you overdo it (too

 Regular physical activity is a crucial component of overall health as it is an independent risk factor in cardiovascular disease development.
 In other words exercising is beneficial regardless of weight loss effects.
 Activities using major muscle groups and engaging the cardiovascular system by increasing and sustaining an elevated heart rate

 Rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disease involving joints and other organs in the body.
 It affects about 1.5 million Americans and 1 percent of the population worldwide, causing chronic pain, joint deformity, and significant disability.

 The disease process of RA is complex and not fully

 You might think of cholesterol as a building block of sorts.
 Your body uses cholesterol to build hormones, stabilize your cells, and serve several other important functions.

 It’s the other things that cholesterol builds that you need to be more concerned about—namely, the atherosclerotic plaques that accumulate in your arterial walls

 How Your Heart Functions

-Think of your heart as a pump, about the size of a fist.
-It consists of two upper chambers (the left and right atria) and two lower chambers (the left and right ventricles) that work in synchrony.
-Overall, the average heart contracts and relaxes—what we know as
+Your heart.
+It’s about the size of your fist, and it weighs only about eight to 10 ounces.
+It’s composed of two upper chambers (the left and right atria) and two lower chambers (the left and right ventricles) that work in unison.
+On average, your heart contracts